-The Trezor Model T has a really nice colour display and touchscreen which is very easy to use.
-Whereas the Ledger Nano X has a digital black and white display with 2 external buttons to operate.
+The Trezor Model T has a really nice colour display and touchscreen, which is very easy to use.
+In contrast, the Ledger Nano X has a digital black-and-white display with two external buttons to operate.
 Both have a wide range of supported cryptocurrencies.

 However, where Ledger takes the lead is with the Ledger Live management software and Bluetooth connectivity.

 When it comes to the number of apps, supported cryptocurrencies, tokens, and NFTs, the Ledger Nano X is miles ahead of competitors and Ledger Nano S Plus.
-Plus, with the Ledger Live and Ledger Nano X apps, there are nice easy ways to manage your private key, and buy, sell, swap, and stake cryptocurrencies on these apps, your computer, and the device itself.
+Plus, with the Ledger Live and the Nano X apps, there are easy ways to manage your private key, buy, sell, swap, and stake cryptocurrencies on these apps, your computer, and the device itself.

-It’s not just the convenience factor, it’s the security too.
-With proprietary software and a secure chip, it’s one of the safest ways to manage your crypto assets.
+It’s not just the convenience factor; it’s the security too.
+With proprietary software and a secure chip, it’s one of the safest ways to manage crypto assets.

 We hope you found our Ledger Nano S Plus review useful; if you already have your own Ledger Nano, let us know what you think in the comments below.
 If you want to purchase a Ledger Wallet, make sure you purchase one from the official Ledger store.